 We are living in a time of transformation.
 The ministry of the prophet is very important at these times.
 Joel connects the shaking and the outpouring of the Holy Spirit, with an increase in prophesying.
 This is because God cannot act, without first giving a warning through his prophets.

-Surely the Sovereign Lord does nothing without revealing his plan to his servants the
+Surely the Sovereign Lord does nothing without revealing his plan to his servants the prophets (Amos 3:7).

 God cannot shake his church, until he has announced it through his prophets.

 There are two reasons for this.
 Firstly, God is merciful and always gives his people an opportunity to repent, before he sends a judgement.
 God would be happier if he did not have to shake the church.
 He gives a warning, hoping that his people will put things right.
 But if the warning is not heeded, God has no alternative but to act himself.

 Secondly, it is important that any shaking of the church is recognised as coming from the hand of God.
 If it is seen as just a coincidence, it will not be effective.
 The fact that it has been announced beforehand by Gods servants will be proof that it is a work of God.